 Dr. Amanda Mayo and Dr. Larry Robinson, Chief of St. John's Rehab at Sunnybrook Hospital with Dr. Ruslan Dobrovolsky and Col. Dr. Vsevolod Stebliuk

-Lieutenant Col. Dr. Vivian McAlister, Lisa Shymko, the Hon.
-Peter MacKay, Col. Dr. Vsevolod Stebliuk
+Lieutenant Col. Dr. Vivian McAlister, Lisa Shymko, former Canadian Minister of Foreign Affairs, the Hon.
+Peter MacKay, and honoree, Col. Dr. Vsevolod Stebliuk

 The project was officially launched in Toronto on December 19, 2014 during a special benefit dinner welcoming over 400 guests, including prominent Ukrainian and Canadian political leaders and medical experts.